aryaman-titan/ctf-writeups/DevCTF-2022/android/pinbreak/README.md

 Now since we have the hash of the password, let's try to get the password using [crackstation](https://crackstation.net/), we get the PIN as 9264.

-Running the app in genymotion or any android emulator, entered the PIN and got the flag!
+Run the app in genymotion or any android emulator, entered the PIN and got the flag!

 Flag: ```ctf{Th@ts_H0w_y0U_br3@k_p!ns}```